-Ms Dogas, how was the lockdown experience for you?
+Ms Dogas, how was the spring lockdown experience for you?

 It was a really tough time.
 The hardest thing for me personally was combining my working and private life, because after work I had to make sure that the children were learning from their home schooling.
 The challenge from a working perspective was how to deal with our customers.